Print3M/epic/_README.md

 Second solution is not to use `main()` at all.
 Create a not-main function (e.g. `__main_pic`) and use it as a entry point.
 It works this way.

-## Header files are nasty

-Just including default Windows MinGW-w64 header files throws some errors.
-For example, it requires SSE to be enabled to compile successfully and I want it to be disabled.
-This is the reason why I don't use default Windows headers but include only custom ones.

 ## Troubleshooting

 1. Clean output/ directory.